 1. Aims and application 3

 2. Key Principles 4

 3. Records of Complaints 5

 Part 1: Complaints procedure for parents

 Stage 1 Informal Concerns 6

 Stage 2 Formal written complaints 7

 Stage 3 Referral to the Complaints Panel 9

-Next Steps - Referral of complaint to Education and Skills Funding Agency (ESFA) 10
+Next Steps - Referral of complaint to the Department for Education (DfE) 10

 Roles and Responsibilities 11

 A. The role of the Clerk

-B. The role of the Headteacher (or other party investigating as applicable in accordance with the procedure) at Stage 2 12
+B. The role of the Head of School or Headteacher or Executive Headteacher 12

+(or other party investigating as applicable in accordance with the procedure) at Stage 2 ,

 C. The role of the Chair of the Complaints Panel 12

 Part 2: Concerns or complaints from other persons 14

 Part 3: Repetitious and vexatious complaints and complaints pursued in an 15

 otherwise unreasonable manner

 1. Repetitious, including serial and/or persistent, complaints 15

 2. Vexatious complaints 15

 3. Complaints pursued in an otherwise unreasonable manner 16

 Part 4: Complaint campaigns 17

 Annex 1 Matters excluded from the scope of this policy 18

 Annex 2 Complaints Form 20

 Annex 3 Summary of Complaints Procedure for Parents & Carers (Part 1) 22